 What is a bank valuation used for?

-The bank has to ensure that the home loan does not exceed the property value.
-The home becomes the collateral for a home loan.
+The bank has to ensure that your home loan does not exceed the property value.
+This is because the home becomes the collateral for a home loan.
 For the lender, if there are complications with the loan and the borrower is unable to repay the loan, the lender might have to resell the property to recoup the amount of the loan.

-If you forfeit repayment of the loan, the lender will quickly sell the home in order to avoid accruing interests over a long period of time.
+If you forfeit repayment of the loan, the lender will quickly sell the home in order to avoid accruing interest over time.
 It is unfortunate, though, that the home may have to be sold at a lower price with the evident time limitations.

 The bank does not always tell the borrower what the final valuation is.
 Bank valuations are done in order to work out the amount of money that you can responsibly pay back.
 The bank will sometimes use a number less than the home's market value and this is used for internal data to guide the lender and not necessarily to hide anything from the borrower.

-If the bank valuation comes in too low, you may have trouble securing a home loan in the amount you've applied for.
+If the bank valuation comes in too low, you may have trouble borrowing the amount you've applied for.
 This can cause serious problems when purchasing a home.
-There are a few avenues of redress, however:
+You may need to find more money from somewhere else or your loan application may be rejected entirely.

 - Dispute the original valuation: You can dispute the valuer's original findings by providing evidence of sales of similar homes in the area.
 A warning, however: many valuers are unlikely to change their original valuation.